 Is Minecraft Safe for My Kid?

 Parental supervision is necessary when it comes to video games, especially if the game at issue is not entirely a solo experience.
-But before we talk about whether Minecraft enables your kid to interact with strangers, let us take a deeper look into the game and see if it contains anything inappropriate.
+But before we talk about whether Minecraft is safe for 5-year-olds or if Minecraft is safe for 10-year-olds, let us take a deeper look into the game and see if it contains anything inappropriate.

 Is Minecraft too Violent?